 Value Object

 Value objects represent immutable and atomic data.
 They are distinguishable only by the state of their properties and do not have an identity or any identity tracking mechanism.
 Two value objects with the exact same properties can be considered equal.
-You can read more about value objects in article.
+You can read more about value objects in this article.

 [DataContract(Name = "1b6187f0-88c7-46d5-a22d-b39301765412")]